-We came across an article today about the University of Colorado leaving the Big 12 Conference.
-(That’s a whole can of worms in-and-of-itself, but it isn’t the purpose of this post.)
-The article, titled “Buffaloes Start College Realignment Stampede,” reminded us of a more literal stampede by a singular Colorado Buffalo many moons ago.
+JUNE 10, 2010 — Came across an article today about the University of Colorado leaving the Big 12 Conference.
+The article, titled “Buffaloes Start College Realignment Stampede” (article by Greg Hall at KC Confidential is no longer online) reminded us of a more literal stampede by a singular Colorado Buffalo many moons ago.
 (Can one buffalo stampede?
 Ralphie can!)

-While a sophomore in college in 1987, we saw an ad in Mizzou’s student newspaper for Truman the Tiger mascot tryouts.
-Because we didn’t have a test or anything else important until the next day, we thought we’d give it the ol’ college tryout.
-Lo and behold, the childish antics we practiced to perfection in high school (which our teachers so wrongly predicted would get us nowhere in life) actually paid off and we were selected to the Spirit Squad as one of the Trumans.
-Our parents, we are sure, had to be so proud that their tuition money was going to such good use.
-Actually, though, we did get awarded class credit for it each semester.
-And, we needed every “A” we could get.
+While a sophomore in college in 1987, I saw an ad in Mizzou’s student newspaper for Truman the Tiger mascot tryouts.
+Because I didn’t have a test or anything else important until the next day, I decided to give it the ol’ college tryout.
+Lo and behold, the childish antics practiced to perfection in high school (which teachers so wrongly predicted would get me nowhere in life) actually paid off and I was selected to the Spirit Squad as one of the Trumans.
+My parents, I’m quite sure, had to be so proud that their tuition money was going to such good use.
+Actually, though, I did get awarded class credit for it each semester.
+And, I needed every “A” I could get.

-We’re not tough guy, mind you, or we would have put on the pads and been a football player, not put on big feet, a tail and a large head as an animated tiger.
+I’m not tough guy, mind you, or I would have put on the pads and been a football player, not put on big feet, a tail and a large head as an animated tiger.
 But when you put on that Truman suit, it kind of changes you.
 You’re on stage.
 You’re tough.
-You won’t back down from Cornhuskers or Wildcats or Jayhawks or Nittany Lions … nothing.
-So in the pre-game festivities at Colorado that cool fall day, we marched around Folsom Field like we owned the place, messing with Chip (our Colorado costumed counterpart) and haranguing a university police officer enough to where he peered out over his cool mirrored sunglasses and grumbled, “Better get away from me, Tigger.”
-But I was tough.
-He didn’t scare me.
+You won’t back down from Cornhuskers or Wildcats or jayhawks or Nittany Lions … nothing.
+So in the pre-game festivities at Colorado that cool fall day, Truman marched around Folsom Field like he owned the place, messing with Chip (his Colorado costumed counterpart) and haranguing a university police officer enough to where he peered out over his cool mirrored sunglasses and grumbled, “Better get away from me, Tigger.”
+But I (I mean Truman) was tough.
+The cop didn’t scare me.

-Did we mention that, underneath that costume, we’re not very tough?
+Did I mention that, underneath that costume, I’m not very tough?

-We got off the field right quick and bravely hid behind one of the cheerleaders.
-Sure enough, shortly thereafter a big ruckus broke out and here comes Ralphie III leading the Colorado Buffaloes onto the field, six guys hanging on to her for dear life (including my new-found cowboy friend).
+Truman got off the field right quick and bravely hid behind one of the cheerleaders.
+Sure enough, shortly thereafter a big ruckus broke out and here comes Ralphie III leading the Colorado Buffaloes football team onto the field, six guys hanging on to her for dear life (including my new-found cowboy friend).
 Right by us she ran down the visitors sideline and headed for her awaiting trailer.

-We should add that Ralphie III is no name for a lady.
+I should add that Ralphie III is no name for a lady.
 Apparently Ralphie I started out as Ralph, but a smart Colorado undergrad discovered that he was a she, so Ralph became Ralphie.
-They are up to Ralphie V now.
+As of this writing, they are up to Ralphie V now.
 Our game actually marked the debut of Ralphie III, as II had just passed.
 If you are so inclined, you can read all about it on the Ralphie the Buffalo page.

-Anyway, Ralphie runs by and, back to full tough guy mode, we pushed the cheerleader who was protecting us aside and ran in hot pursuit of the buffalo.
-Her handlers ran her into the trailer and, as soon as the gate slammed shut, we jumped on the side rails and “gave Ralphie the business,” flexing our tiger muscles and thumbing our nose at her.
+Anyway, Ralphie runs by and, back to full tough guy mode, Truman pushed the cheerleader who was protecting him aside and ran in hot pursuit of the buffalo.
+Her handlers ran her into the trailer and, as soon as the gate slammed shut, Truman jumped on the side rails and “gave Ralphie the business,” flexing his tiger muscles and thumbing his nose at her.

-We were having a grand time, playing to the Tiger fans in the crowd and getting a few good laughs.
+Truman was having a grand time, playing to the Tiger fans in the crowd and getting a few good laughs.
 Then the cowboy dudes intervened.
 “Oh, a tough guy, huh.
 Well how about you go in there with her.”
 They sounded very, very serious.
-Our heart sank.
-Remembering that the cowboy had said she’ll go after the biggest, yellowest thing she can find, we thought we were dead.
+My heart sank.
+Remembering that the cowboy had said she’ll go after the biggest, brightest thing she can find, I thought I was dead.
 Buffalo food.
-And no one would probably help us, thinking it was some sort of funny mascot routine.
+And no one would probably help, thinking it was some sort of funny mascot routine.